nis65/ansible-debian-router/README.md

 that I need.
 Fully generic roles are nice, but overcomplicate the code and make test coverage very hard.

 Every role uses only its own parameters.
-This needs some care when creating the configuration, i.e. a DHCP range you assign using a `dnsmasq` variables must match the ip addresse of an interface (assigned using a `brigdges`  or `vlanifs` variable).
+This creates some redundancy in the variables, i.e. a DHCP range you assign using a `dnsmasq` variable must match the ip address of an interface (assigned using a `brigdges`  or `vlanifs` variable).
+But it keeps the roles as independent of each other as possible.

 There is no validation on the parameters at all.
 It is easily possible break the system with one wrong configuration setting.